12 Era of Bad Feelings

 In this case, the Napoleonic Wars were the culprit, as the British and French navies took turns on American merchants, just as they had in the 1790s.
 The U.S. had the Mosquito Fleet, so-called due to its small size, but nothing big enough to confront either navy if those navies were at full force.
 In a series of wars that eventually killed 3.5 million soldiers, Napoleon was trying to unite all of Europe in an economic alliance arrayed against the British Empire and didn’t want America trading with Britain.
 Britain naturally didn’t want America trading with continental Europe and felt betrayed that their “cousins” across the pond would even consider such a thing.

 Jefferson’s response was consistent with the policy he’d laid out.
 He cut off American exports to Britain and Europe to punish the offending belligerents.
 But such executive privilege was entirely inconsistent with his strict constructionist constitutionalism.
 The executive branch didn’t have the right to intervene in the economy in such a fundamental way, at least according to the way Jefferson interpreted the Constitution before he was in the executive branch himself.
-In fact, the president didn’t have the right to slap an embargo on the entire American export economy according to anyone’s reading of the Constitution, strict or loose.
+Indeed, the president didn’t have the right to slap an embargo on the entire American export economy according to anyone’s reading of the Constitution, strict or loose.
 On this score, Jefferson’s presidency was a good example of the proverb, Where you stand is a matter of where you sit.

 Hartford Convention Cartoon or "Leap or No Leap," Library of Congress